olumide12-cell/Assignments/README.md

 * - [Css Grid and Layout](https://github.com/olumide12-cell/Assignments/tree/week-3/grids%20an%20layout)

-The Portfolio consist of my information as well as the link to my social handles The Grid and layout consist of css designs.
+The Portfolio consist of my information as well as the link to my social handles while the Grid and layout consist of css designs.